erik-brockbank/rmts/README.md

 ## Navigating
 - `/data`: contains response data in csv
-- `/analysis`: contains R code for analyses used in manuscript (run analysis file from `rmts.Rproj` in home dir)
+- `/analysis`: contains R code for analyses used in manuscript (run analysis files from `rmts.Rproj` in home dir)
 - `/analysis/img`: contains all figure images used in manuscript